Quoxent/Quoxent-MN-Install/README.md

 ## Funding your Masternode

-* First, we will do the initial collateral TX and send exactly 50000 Vulcano to one of our addresses.
+* First, we will do the initial collateral TX and send exactly 50000 Quoxent to one of our addresses.
 To keep things sorted in case we setup more masternodes we will label the addresses we use.

-  - Open your Vulcano wallet and switch to the "Receive" tab.
+  - Open your Quoxent wallet and switch to the "Receive" tab.

   - Click into the label field and create a label, I will use MN1